 - Monitor the progress and effectiveness of measures adopted by the Greensboro City Council

 Greensboro City Council accepted CSC's Sustainability Action Plan in January 2011.

 Read more about our council members and review the council's bylaws.

 Community Sustainability Council Meetings

-The group's quarterly meetings, which are open to the public, take place from 3-5 pm on the second Monday of each third month.
+The group's quarterly meetings, which are open to the public, take place from 3-5 pm on the second Monday of every other month.
 The meetings take place in the Plaza Level Conference Room, Melvin Municipal Office Building, 300 W. Washington St.